apspat50/DS-440/README.md

 ## Project Overview

-1. **`get_news.py`**: Fetches the latest news articles for a list of stock tickers from FinViz and saves them to CSV files.
+1. **`analyze.py`**: Fetches the latest news articles and analyzes sentiment for a stock ticker from FinViz and saves them to CSV files.
-2. **`analyze_sentiment.py`**: Analyzes sentiment of news articles and appends sentiment scores to the corresponding CSV files.
+2. **`compilesent.py`**: Calculates the average sentiment score for each ticker.
-3. **`export.py`**: Exports stock price data from FinViz to a CSV file at regular intervals.
+3. **`export.py`**: Exports stock news data from FinViz to a CSV file.
-4. **`bothplot.py`**: Plots combined sentiment scores and stock prices over time for multiple tickers.
-5. **`clear.py`**: Clears the content of all CSV files in a specified directory.
+4. **`main.py`**: Runs the main application.
+5. **`plotone.py`**: Plots the average sentiment score for each ticker vs. whatever other variable the user chooses.
+Plots the daily news sentiment score over time based off the ticker chosen by the user.
+6. **`price.py`**: Fetches pricing data for the tickers found in export.py.
+7. **`sentiment.py`**: Analyzes the sentiment from the news articles from export.py.
+8. **`tickernews.py`**: Fetches today's news for a selected ticker.
+9. **`update.py`**: Checks newly produced news articles and updates them to the list of news articles.
+10. **`updatesent.py`**: Calculate the new news articles sentiment score.

 ## Setup

 1. **Install Dependencies**:
    Ensure you have the required Python packages installed.
-You can install them using pip:
+You can install them from your terminal using pip:
    ```bash
    pip install pandas
    pip install requests